 6. Switch back to your Career Services account to approve requests and assign booth number.

 7. Receive invoice and make payment if you would like to make sure payments go through.

 8. Generate a new invoice if a change is made.

 *Note: Registration is source of truth for payment status

 3. Invite test student account: To do this, start typing the student's name.
 When you start typing a students name you will see the number of students invited start to narrow down.
 When you hit "1" you are good to go!

-2. Check-in as student, using an email address or card if you've configured card swiping
+2. Check-in as a student, using an email address or card if you've configured card swiping.

 Step 3: Workflows and Managing Your Career Fair